catherinedhwang/javascript-challenge/README.md

 ## Background

-WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
-All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.

-That's why we are hiring you.
-We need you to write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
-We also need to allow our users to filter the table data for specific values.
-There's a catch though... we only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.
-They are the only coding languages which can be trusted.

-You can handle this... right?
-The planet Earth needs to know what we have found!

-## Your Task
+A collection of data is often too large to search through manually.
+With that being said, being able to filter data based on user input is not only time efficient but necessary in most cases.
+In this assignment, we were given a dataset of UFo sightings.
+Our objective was to create a table and have filters based on specific values.
+The only coding languages used were JavaScript, HTML, CSS, and D3.js on the web page.

 ### Level 1: Automatic Table and Date Search (Mandatory